Tshibalo2008/Coffee-Shop-Sales-Analysis/README.md

 Bright Coffee Shop_Visuals.pdf which contains Charts in pdf format

 Case Study Snowflake code.sql which contains full SQL code generated in Snowflake

+Bright Coffee Shop_Analysis_Presentation.zip  which is a presentation in PowerPoint